HomeRésuméOpen SourceWorkBlog

 Home

 Welcome to Daniel Scherzer's personal website.
-I am a software engineer with experience working in PHP, JavaScript, Python, C, and other languages.
+I am a software engineer with experience working in PHP, JavaScript, Python, C, Rust, and other languages.

-I completed my undergraduate education at Tufts University, double majoring in Computer Science and Political Science and graduating magna cum laude in 2024 with a Bachelor of Science degree.
+I completed my undergraduate education at Tufts University, double majoring in Computer Science and Political Science and graduating magna cum laude with a Bachelor of Science degree.
 As part of my work in Computer Science, I chose to write an honors thesis in my senior year, see here for details.
-I continued at Tufts for graduate school, graduating in 2025 with a Master of Science in Computer Science degree.
+I continued at Tufts for graduate school, graduating with a Master of Science in Computer Science degree.

 See the links in the navigation bar above for more information about my experience.